lfache/awesome-traefik/README.md

 ### Launch Traefik
 - It is also necessary to launch an instance of Traefik beforehand.
 You can find the docker-compose file here :
   - Traefik HTTPS with let's encrypt, ssl redirection and by default some security headers :

+  Check the README.md of each sample to get more details

   - Traefik only HTTP, without redirection or middleware.
 A good start for development environments :